guysoft/FullPageOS/README.rst

 Requirements
 ------------
 * Raspberry Pi 2 and newer or device running Armbian.
 Older Raspberry Pis are not currently supported.
 See `Raspberry Pi <https://github.com/guysoft/FullPageOS/issues/12>`_ and `Raspberry Pi <https://github.com/guysoft/FullPageOS/issues/43>`_.
+* SD card, 4GB or larger, Class 10.
+(Early June 2020 was the image size 3GB.)
 * 2A power supply